Is it illegal to drive without insurance?

 The only exception is New Hampshire, where state law allows you to drive without insurance.
 However, you are still financially responsible for any damage or injuries you cause.
 To meet the financial responsibility requirement, most drivers in New Hampshire choose to purchase car insurance.

-What happens if you are caught driving without insurance?
+What happens if you drive without insurance

 “It is a civil motor vehicle infraction and can result in a hefty fine, revocation of your license and possible jail time.
 In addition, the police can impound your vehicle,” says Peter J. Lombardo, owner and president of PJ Lombardo Insurance Agency in Holden, Massachusetts.